mmistakes/minimal-mistakes/_posts/2022/2022-10-10-azure-measuring-latency-across-availability-zones-in-we.md

 Takeaways

-* Latency increased up to 3.4/4.5ms, because each packet have to cross 2 peerings and an additional appliace
+* Latency increased up to **3.4/4.5ms**, because each packet have to cross 2 peerings and a virtual appliace (Azure Virtual Network Gateway)
-* remaining in the same availability zone have an impact: and average of 1ms is not huge, but is a relative increase quite high (latency is 50% higher in cross availabilty zones communications)
+* **Staying in the same availability zone also have a positive impact on latency**: an average of +1ms in cross availability zone topology is not huge in se, but is a relative increase quite high (+50%)

-# Scenario 4 - two Virtual Networks in H&S configuration with Azure Firewall
+# Scenario 4 - two virtual networks in H&S configuration with an Azure Firewall in between

-In this last scenario I implemented the [reference architecture described in the cloud adoption framework](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke), that is a hub and spoke, with an (Azure) firewall to control all the traffic.
+In this last scenario I implemented the [reference architecture described in the cloud adoption framework](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke), that is a hub and spoke, with an Azure Firewall to control all the traffic.

 ![hub and spoke](../../assets/post/2022/latency-scenario-3-4.png)

-Here the measures from `spoke01-az-01` (availability zone 1) to machines in another virtual network via Azure Firewall in the Hub Network.
+Here the measures from `spoke01-az-01` (availability zone 1) to machines in another virtual network and different availability zones, via Azure Firewall in the Hub Network.

 | Command | Av Zone |  Snt |  Last |  Avg | Best | Wrst | StDev |
 |---|--------|------|-------|------|------|------|------|